This guide has been updated for Fellowship’s Season 3.

 - Focused Wrath is a buff to two of our Fury spending abilities, Skull Crusher and Hammer Storm, causing them to deal more damage and cost less Fury.

-- Pummel is our kick ability and will be vital to interrupting potentially deadly casts that our enemies make.
+- Pummel is our kick ability and will be vital for interrupting potentially deadly casts our enemies cast.

 - Unbreakable Will is our defensive skill and is a survival tool.
-In some instances, there will be unavoidable damage.
+In some cases, unavoidable damage will occur.
 This is one of the best times to use Unbreakable Will.

-When things get dicey, you can utilize your Intimidating Roar to Fear all enemies within its radius.
+When things get dicey, you can utilize your Intimidate to Fear up to 40 enemies within its radius.
 This skill can help you buy time for your party to stabilize.
-Don’t worry about breaking the Fear with damage as those affected will have a high tolerance to damage before breaking.
+Don’t worry about breaking the Fear with damage, as those affected have a high tolerance to damage before breaking.

 Using Raging Tempest will overwrite your Thundercall.
 If your Thundercall is off cooldown, it will be unable to be cast for the duration of Raging Tempest.